lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 # Open fastai Deep Learning Software from Github in Container

-Now open the windows console and clone the fastai repository to C: drive.
-Do not use Google Drive or H Drive or you will have mount permission difficulties.
-This repository contains Jeremy Howard's fantastic fastai course delivered at UQ in 2022.
+Now open the windows console and clone the fastai repository to C drive, or another local disk.
+Do not use Google Drive or H Drive (mounted) or you will have container mount permission difficulties later.
+This repository contains [Jeremy Howard's](https://en.wikipedia.org/wiki/Jeremy_Howard_(entrepreneur)) fantastic fastai course delivered at UQ in 2022.

 ```console
 c: